-Don’t roll your eyes – this isn’t about the plagiarism itself so much as the option you have to avoid a Panda-responsible penalty.
+Don’t roll your eyes – this isn’t about the plagiarism itself so much as the option you have to avoid SEO issues.

 Here’s the scenario: the individual who provides copy for your website wants the same copy uploaded to multiple pages.
 Even swapping words out for synonyms won’t help.
 Here are the steps to take:

-- Check to see if you have duplicate content on your existing site by using tools like Plag Spotter, or Copyscape.
+- Check to see if you have duplicate content on your existing site by using tools like SmallSEOTools, or Copyscape.
 In addition to finding duplicate content elsewhere, check that new content to be uploaded is original.

 - If the content is duplicate, ask to rewrite the content.
 If it’s used on multiple pages, it sounds like there should just be one page to reference.